 One of the keys to mastering the art of world travel on almost nothing is learning to trust strangers and let them become friends.

-World Travel on Almost Nothing Tip #4:
+World Travel on Almost Nothing Tip #4: Make strangers into friends.

 One of the things that I love about Couchsurfing.com is that it relies on opening your heart and mind to the hospitality of strangers.
 Contrary to popular belief, most people on the planet are good and want to help you in this life.
 If you doubt that, look inside yourself and I’m sure you will see it is true.

-I wrote my thesis in college about the fans of the TV show LOST.
+I wrote a thesis about fans of the TV show LOST.
 One of the amazing things I found was that when fans traveled to Hawaii they often found places to stay, free guided tours, and new friends waiting for them.
 In that case, what brought these people together was a love of a TV show.
 For the world traveler, you are more likely to come together because of a love of travel.

 I’ve made friends just about everywhere I’ve been and in the process I’ve managed to avoid paying for hotels, meals, and sometimes even transportation.
 I’m not saying you should be mercenary about seeking out and using people, I’m saying that when you open your arms to the world, you often get a hug in return.